-How do I find the best facial masculinization surgeon near me in Los Angeles or Long Beach, California?
+How do I find the best facial masculinization surgeon near me in Los Angeles, California?

 You should continue to research facial masculinization surgery and try to determine which surgeons offer FMS as part of their practice.
 Finding the best facial masculinization surgeon may require talking with friends and physicians to share suggestions.
 You want a surgeon who has the appropriate training for facial masculinization surgery and who is dedicated to their patients.

 Dr. Mittermiller is a fellowship-trained craniofacial surgeon with experience in facial masculinization surgery.
-He can be seen at the practice’s offices in Marina del Rey and Long Beach.
+He can be seen at the practice’s office in Los Angeles.